EFDA Program Overview

-After completion of the didactic and pre-clinical instruction, candidates begin the six weeks, minimum 120 hours of the satellite clinical experience in their sponsoring dentist/office.
-The specific requirements, competencies and clinical training will be overseen by the candidate’s sponsoring dentist with support from the NHTI EFDA faculty.
+After completion of the didactic and pre-clinical instruction, participants begin the 6-week, minimum 120 hours, of satellite clinical experience in their sponsoring dentist/office.
+The specific requirements, competencies, and clinical training will be overseen by the participant’s sponsoring dentist with support from the NHTI EFDA faculty.

-EFDA candidates will have four months to complete the requirements, which, with a passing grade, would allow them to register with the NHBODE and obtain an EFDA permit from the board.
-After successful completion of the 270-hour program, the EFDA dental hygienist or dental assistant shall be considered qualified to place, contour and adjust direct restorative materials within the oral cavity.
+EFDA participants will have four months to complete the requirements, which, with a passing grade, will allow them to register with the NHBODE and obtain an EFDA permit from the board.
+After successful completion of the 270-hour program, the EFDA dental hygienist or dental assistant shall be considered qualified to place, contour. and adjust direct restorative materials within the oral cavity.

 - Have at least 4,500 hours of prior clinical dental experience

-- Provide proof of BLS-HCP CPR Certification & Liability Insurance
+- Provide proof of BLS-HCP CPR certification and liability insurance

+Not strictly speaking.
 There are 10 available spaces in the EFDA program.
-Once we have filled the class we will stop accepting applications.
-Should an opening become available after that date, we would contact the last eligible candidate after the cutoff date.
+Once we have filled the class, we will stop accepting applications.
+Should an opening become available after that date, we will contact the first eligible candidate after the cutoff date.

 Once the program has been filled, you will receive an email notifying you of your acceptance.
-You will be expected to respond quickly to confirm your seat.
-The EFDA Program Coordinator will contact you regarding the schedule and program requirements.
+You are expected to respond quickly to confirm your seat.
+The EFDA program coordinator will contact you regarding the schedule and program requirements.

-An important part of the program will be for your sponsoring dentist to allow the EFDA trainee to perform intra-oral procedures (restorations) in the office once the trainee has successfully passed the class-room based and pre-clinical components of the program.
+An important part of the program will be your sponsoring dentist allowing you to perform intra-oral procedures (restorations) once you have successfully passed the classroom-based and pre-clinical components of the program.

 Students from any state may enroll and complete the pre-clinical EFDA program at NHTI.
-This would include 150 hours of pre-clinical instruction.
-In order to complete the EXTERNSHIP of 120 hours to become registered as a NH EFDA students are required to have a sponsoring dentist with a current NH license.
+This includes 150 hours of pre-clinical instruction.
+To complete the externship of 120 hours to become registered as an N.H.
+EFDA, students are required to have a sponsoring dentist with a current N.H. license.